 As every athlete knows, avoiding injury is as important to long-term athletic success as training and performance.
 Plantar fasciitis is one of the most common causes of heel pain and a frustrating interruption to training regimes and athletic performance.

-Here we look at the 8 key causes of plantar fasciitis, so you can take steps to reduce your risk of injury during sporting endeavour, and your day-to-day life.
+Here we look at 8 key plantar fasciitis causes, so you can take steps to reduce your risk of injury during sporting endeavor, and your day-to-day life.

 1. Certain types of exercise.

 Activities such as long-distance running, ballet dancing and certain kinds of aerobics and HIIT workouts — can contribute to an earlier onset of plantar fasciitis.
 This is due to the pressure these exercises apply to the heel and surrounding tissue.
-Taking up running without existing conditioning for this activity, may also result inplantar fasciitis.
+Taking up running without existing conditioning for this activity, may also result in injury..

 Being flat-footed, having a high arch or even having an abnormal pattern of walking can adversely affect the way weight is distributed when you're standing and put added stress on the plantar fascia.
 Furthermore, those with pronation of the foot are at increased risk.
 Pronation is the term for the mechanism of walking with an inward rotation or twist of the foot.

 3. Existing muscle tension.

 Those suffering from tight calf muscles are at heightened risk of suffering from plantar fasciitis.
-If you experience muscle tightness, it is important to incorporate stretching into your daily routine, utilise heat therapy or consult a sports physiotherapist for a professional massage to these areas.
-A plantar fasciitis night splint is an excellent piece of kit for helping to prevent the calf muscles and plantar fascia tightening up over night.
+If you experience muscle tightness, it is important to incorporate stretching into your daily routine, utilise heat therapy or consult a sports physiotherapist for a professional massage in these areas.
+A plantar fasciitis night splint is an excellent piece of kit for helping to prevent the calf muscles and plantar fascia tightening up overnight.

 4. Excess bodyweight.

-Excess body weight increases stress levels to the body, as movement impact is heightened and overall stability and balance is compromised.
+Excess body weight increases stress levels to the body, as movement impact is heightened and overall stability and balance are compromised.
 In order to reduce your susceptibility to injury, it is strongly recommended to maintain your weight to a healthy standard.
-For those with a high level of excess bodyweight, low-impact exercises such as swimming are an excellent way to partake in cardiovascular exercise and burn fat, whilst exerting minimal impact stress to the muscles and joints.
+For those with a high level of excess body weight, low-impact exercises such as swimming are an excellent way to partake in cardiovascular exercise and burn fat, whilst exerting minimal impact stress to the muscles and joints.